craigphicks/TypeScript-cph/tmp.cph.d/review-of-typescript-object-logic/review-of-typescript-object-logic.md

+### Overview

+One goal of the Flough software is to improve intuitive usability by enabling (\**when feasible*) true union and intersection computations in flow.

+Some simple examples: ....

+As the examples show, the user doesn't actually need to be cognitively aware of "set-theory operations" to improve usability.
+There are simple intutively-just-oughta-work cases that currently are not allowed, and that degrades usability.

 It is important to clealy separate the following two things:
 1. Typescript definitions:  of types and the type operators | (union) and & (intersection) on record types.
-2. General flow alalysis requirements: The meaning of sets, and operators of union and intersection on sets, as are required for correct flow analysis of record-types in a programming language (including Typescript).
+2. General flow alalysis requirements: The meaning of sets, and set-theory-operators of union and intersection on sets, that are required for correct flow analysis in any programming language (including Typescript).

-The above 1 and 2 coincide with respect to primitive types and record-object descriptions.
+The above 1 and 2 coincide with respect to primitive types, however the differ with respect to object types.
-Also, with respect to primitive types (which doesn't include record objects) the union and intersection operators are the same for both cases 1 and 2.

-However, for the operators union and insersection over record objects, cases 1 and 2 differ.

-Flow analyis requires tracking the sets of possible types throughout the program flow.
-That requires *the* well defined set operations of union and intersection - call them set-union and set-intersection.
-Although implementations may differ, they cannot be arbitrarily defined.
-The operations typescript-union and typescript-intersection do not meet that criteria.

-The following tables compares tyescript and set theory operations union and intersection on record-types.
+The following tables compares Typescript-operations and set-theory-operations union and intersection on record-types (\**excepting arrays and tuples*)

 | intersection-op | property-keys | property primitive-types |
 |---|---|---|